koliseoapi/help/content/talks/talk-selection.md

 The form displays the number of users that will receive this e-mail when sent.
 For talks with multiple speakers, each one will receive a copy of the message.

-You can use notifications at any point in the lifecycle of the R4P, for example to send notifications about the assigned track and time.
+You can use notifications at any point in the lifecycle of the R4P, like to send notifications about the assigned track and time, for example.
 To this purpose, you can use the following variables in the subject and body of the message:

 Parameter | Attributes | Description
 ---|---|---